1ovegood/Simple-Group-Chat-by-Socket/README.md

 ## Usage

-After launching both the server and the client:
-1.Log in with a username.
+1. Log in with a username.
-2.Start sending and receiving messages.
+2. Start sending and receiving messages.